-BACKGROUND The insertion limits of the shutdown and control rods are initial assumptions in the safety analyses which assume rod insertion upon reactor trip.
+The insertion limits of the shutdown banks are initial assumptions in the safety analyses, which assume rod insertion upon reactor trip.
 The insertion limits directly affect core power and fuel burnup distributions and assumptions of available ejected rod worth SDM and initial reactivity insertion rate.